 Abstract: This paper investigates whether the employment of immigrant workers affects the performance of firms in their export markets when they are facing an increase in import competition.
 Exploiting the surge of Chinese imports following its accession to the World Trade Organization and using a sample of French manufacturing exporters from 2002 to 2015, we find that an increase in the growth rate of Chinese imports in a market has a negative effect on both the two-year survival of French exporters in a foreign market and their growth rate of sales on that market.
 This negative effect on firm performance is mitigated by the employment of immigrant workers.

-Abstract: We use French employer-employee data for the manufacturing sector from 2005 to 2012 to reassess the wage gap between native and foreign workers.
-In line with previous evidence, we find that immigrants earn less than natives and that exporters pay higher wages.
-In a new contribution to this literature, we find that the nativity wage gap varies with the export intensity of the firm and the occupational group of the worker within the firm.
-We present a model with heterogeneous firms and workers to show that our findings are consistent with white-collar immigrant workers capturing an informational rent, as they provide exporters with valuable information for accessing foreign markets.
-We provide empirical evidence for this mechanism by analysing how the nativity wage gap varies with the complexity of firm export activity.
+Abstract: We use French employer-employee data to reassess the wage gap between native and foreign workers.
+We find that the wage gap varies with the export intensity of the firm and the occupation of the worker.
+A model with heterogeneous firms and workers shows that our findings are consistent with white-collar immigrants capturing an informational rent.
+The evidence supports this mechanism.
+First, we show that the wage gap is positively correlated with the complexity of the firm export activity.
 Second, we show that wages react to changes in export intensity when the export destination coincides with the origin of foreign workers.